Master of Science in Neuroscience

 The MS in Neuroscience may be completed on either a full-time or part-time basis.

-Learnings Outcomes for the MS in Neuroscience
+Learning Outcomes for the Master of Science in Neuroscience

-1) Students will display mastery of the anatomy of the nervous systems at the cellular and systems level including distribution of sensory and motor control areas both in the brain and spinal cord.
+Students will display mastery of the anatomy of the nervous systems at the cellular and systems level including distribution of sensory and motor control areas both in the brain and spinal cord.

-2) Students will display mastery of the molecular and cellular biology of the nervous system.
+Students will display mastery of the molecular and cellular biology of the nervous system.

-3) Students will display mastery of the relationship between the physiology of the nervous system and behavior under healthy and pathological situations.
+Students will display mastery of the relationship between the physiology of the nervous system and behavior under healthy and pathological situations.

-4) Students will display the ability to recognize, research and follow the timely issues in neuroscience as it relates to science, industry, health care and the general public.
+Students will display the ability to recognize, research and follow the timely issues in neuroscience as it relates to science, industry, health care and the general public.

-5) Students will display a mastery of oral and written communication of original scholarly biological research.
+Students will display a mastery of oral and written communication of original scholarly biological research.

-6) Students in the thesis track will demonstrate a working knowledge of the scientific method including hypothesis formation, experimental design, statistical analysis of research data and interpretation.
+Students in the thesis track will demonstrate a working knowledge of the scientific method including hypothesis formation, experimental design, statistical analysis of research data and interpretation.